As the body ages, the appearance and characteristics of the skin alter.

 Ultraviolet radiation in sunlight results in oxidation, ionisation and genetic changes to cellular components including DNA (deoxyribonucleic acid).
 It also has profound effects on the skin immune system.
 This means aging skin is prone to skin cancer.
 You should regularly check your skin for lesions requiring treatment if you are over 40, fair skinned, ever badly sunburned &/or if you work outdoors.
 Consult your doctor if you have any growing lumps, sores that don't heal, new spots or just for a general check.

-Solar keratoses (also known as actinic keratoses) are tender red dry spots found most often on the temples, bridge of nose, cheeks and upper lip.
+Actinic keratoses (also known as actinic keratoses) are tender red dry spots found most often on the temples, bridge of nose, cheeks and upper lip.
 They are common on the backs of the hands.
-Solar keratoses are msot often removed by cryotherapy (freezing with liquid nitrogen).
+Actinic keratoses are msot often removed by cryotherapy (freezing with liquid nitrogen).

 Basal Cell Carcinoma (BCC) is the commonest type of skin cancer.
 A slowly growing flesh-coloured lump may develop into a sore that won't heal.
 It is often located on the forehead or side of the nose.
 On the trunk it often takes the form of a slowly enlarging red dry patch.
 BCCs are most often removed by minor surgery.